CruGlobal/cru-content-designs/README.md

 The primary way that this submodule supports multiple platforms comes down to how it handles media queries for responsive styling.
 Much of the web development world uses a mobile-first approach, writing CSS for mobile browser sizes first and then working their way up.
 Style rules not defined in any media query will apply to the smallest browser size.
 As the browser gets bigger, only `min-width` media queries will be needed where the defined breakpoint is the first time you see that style rule set until you expand your browser enough to get to the next breakpoint.

 AEM, on the other hand, uses more of a desktop-first approach to its responsive CSS.
 This means that AEM's default style rules (no media query) will be used for the largest browser size.
 The smallest defined breakpoint will be used in a `max-width` media query to target the smallest browser size.
-In-between browser sizes will use a media query utilizing both `min-width` and `max-with` of adjacent breakpoints but without any overlap.
+In-between browser sizes will use a media query utilizing both `min-width` and `max-width` of adjacent breakpoints but without any overlap.

-It's important to note that if your browser is going from small to large, when you hit breakpoints that are part of a `max-width` media query, the styles are going to change as soon as your brower grows one pixel larger. `max-width` targets browser sizes of the given breakpoint and smaller whereas `min-width` targets browser sizes of the given breakpoint and larger.
+It's important to note that if your browser is going from small to large, when you hit breakpoints that are part of a `max-width` media query, the styles are going to change as soon as your browser grows one pixel larger. `max-width` targets browser sizes of the given breakpoint and smaller whereas `min-width` targets browser sizes of the given breakpoint and larger.

 Here's a comparison of the two responsive strategies using the default breakpoints used in this submodule: 768px and 1200px.
 We're going to set three different background colors to `body` (red, green, and blue) ordered from smallest browser to largest.